microsoft/vscode-jupyter/CONTRIBUTING.md

 npm run compile-viewers-watch # For Plot, Data Frame, Variable & IPyWidget Viewer
 ```

-Sometimes you will need to run `npm run clean` and even `rm -r out`.
+Sometimes you will need to run `npm run clean` and even `rm -r out dist`.
 This is especially true if you have added or removed files.

 ### Errors and Warnings